Your Cart

 If you want both your hands to work in tandem so your non-dominant hand can get in on the action, learn the Continental-style tutorials.

-We’ll get into more detail in the next lesson on “Holding the Yarn”.
+I get into more detail in “Holding the Yarn”.
 However, if you’ve never knit before, I recommend trying the Continental-style tutorials first.
 While a little trickier to learn, once mastered, this style of knitting is much more efficient and easier on your joints.
 But if it’s only frustrating you, switch to the American-style tutorials.
 You can always try Continental again once you have the basics down—or quite happily knit American-style your entire life without any reason to switch.

 Unless otherwise stated, my images show a right-handed person working in Continental style.